 Cost: Meals start at $9.95 per meal per day with kid’s meals available to add on at $7 per meal per day.
 Delivery charges range from $6-$13 per day depending on zip code.

 Once upon a time, a pregnant mom was disheartened with the lack of fresh, nutritious and yummy baby meals that were readily available (without spending hours steaming and puréeing on a daily basis).
 Thus Yumi was born.
 The only meal delivery service made just for babies, this service offers healthy, nutrient-rich, fresh-made baby food, making it ultra convenient to feed your baby without the added sugars and preservatives found in store-bought options.
-You can now even find Yumi options on the menu at Au Fudge (yes please!) and they donate their unused perishable food to a local charity that feeds those in need, which we can definitely get behind!
+They also donate their unused perishable food to a local charity that feeds those in need, which we can definitely get behind!

 How It Works: When you sign up, the Yumi team will ask for info on your little eater, like age and any food allergies.
 You’ll choose from a few different delivery plans depending on how much baby food you need per week.
 Your food will be delivered to your doorstep in an ice-packed cold tote.
 Each “baby meal,” which includes things like butternut squash and kale with flaxseed, is served in a sealed, four-ounce food-safe plastic jar (eco-friendly and reusable) and will last in the fridge (unopened) for about 7 days.

 Cost: 6 jars per week is $35, 12 jars is $65, and 20 jars is $90.